pbs-assess/gfiphc/README.md

 1. Update the two tables above of what data are available each year and what Series can be made, checking with vignettes.
 Add notes as necessary.

-1. Update version number and email colleagues. <!-- Groundfish section, Maria, Joe, Jennifer, Beau, Elise, Ann-Marie, Jackie, ... -->
+1. Update version number (1.2.0 has included the 2022 data) and email colleagues. <!-- Groundfish section, Maria, Jennifer, Beau, Elise, Ann-Marie, Jackie, ... -->

 ## Citation

 If you use this package please cite it as it is helpful for maintaining it:

 Edwards, A.M., S.C.
 Anderson, E.A.
 Keppel and C.Grandin (2023). gfiphc: Data Extraction and Analysis for Groundfish Data from the IPHC Longline Survey in BC.
-R package version 1.1.0.
+R package version 1.2.0.
 Available from https://github.com/pbs-assess/gfiphc.

 Check `citation("gfiphc")` for the latest version number and for the bibtex entry (though you have to manually add the year and the website given above).